DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/why-train-to-teach-transcript.md

 ### Help for non-UK trainees

-If you are interested in training to teach languages or physics, you could be eligible for a bursary or scholarship worth up to £30,000.
+If you're interested in training to teach languages or physics, you could be eligible for a bursary or scholarship worth up to £30,000.

 To learn more you can [read our guidance for non-UK trainees](/non-uk-teachers/train-to-teach-in-england-as-an-international-student).